Zero-Tang/NoirVisor/README.md

 Please note that `cargo build` command only builds the NoirVisor Core.
 It is a static library, not an executable. \
 You should execute the batch script to build a full executable!

-Currently, NoirVisor Core in Rust can subvert the system with AMD-V in UEFI.
+Currently, NoirVisor Core in Rust can subvert the system with AMD-V in UEFI and Windows.

 ## Windows Driver
 To build a kernel-mode driver on Windows, you should download and mount Enterprise Windows Driver Kit 11 (Visual Studio Build Tools 16.11.10 and 17.8.6) ISO file to T: and V: drives.
 I recommend using [WinCDEmu](https://wincdemu.sysprogs.org/download/) to mount the ISO on system startup if you are looking for a free virtual ISO Drive. \